gisaia/arlas_cli/docs/docs/collections.md

 !!! note "--owner"

-    The collection can be associated to an organisation.
+    If ARLAS is used with ARLAS IAM (like ARLAS Cloud), then a collection must be associated to an organisation.

     Example: